 Skip to main content

-In this section we will go through how to use one of the stream merging functions, pivot, to combine several streams in a query.
+In this section we will go through how to combine several streams in a query.
 This tutorial might help you if you are working with streams of several signals and would like to combine and compare them.

 Pivot streams